IBM/triton-dejavu/README.md

 In addition, users can define a tag to be used by the dejavu storage to be able to differentiate different deployment scenarios (for otherwise identical value combinations).

 Please note, the above list does not include features that do not influence the decision of the autotuner, but influence the behaviour of the kernel or the JIT.
-For example, the precense or details of `pre_hook` or `post_hook` and also other [`specialization_data`](https://github.com/triton-lang/triton/blob/e87f877eb94efeaeb4ad8697f315932121dec5e0/python/triton/runtime/jit.py#L514) used by the JIT cache are not used by triton-dejavu.
+For example, the presence or details of `pre_hook` or `post_hook` and also other [`specialization_data`](https://github.com/triton-lang/triton/blob/e87f877eb94efeaeb4ad8697f315932121dec5e0/python/triton/runtime/jit.py#L514) used by the JIT cache are not used by triton-dejavu.

 #### Example